Fox 5 Sports Director Duke Castiglione

 The Harlots and DJ Lenny Leong

-Emilia Richman (daughter of an inMotion staff attorney) and her band The Harlots will perform at the finish line party.
+Emilia Richman (daughter of a Her Justice staff attorney) and her band The Harlots will perform at the finish line party.
 The Harlots' members: Emilia Richman (lead vocals), Sam Mercurio (lead guitar), Geena Spigarelli (bass), Kaleen Reading (drums) and Will Salwen (guitar).

 The Harlots are a Brooklyn-based band whose members hail from Austin, New Jersey, Philadelphia and New York City.
 Brought together by their association with the Paul Green School of Rock All-Stars, these diverse young musicians have experience far beyond their years.
 The band performs their own original music and a blend of rock, rockabilly, punk and blues.
 With the School of Rock All-Stars, they have performed at such storied festivals and venues as Lollapalooza (Chicago), the legendary CBGB (New York), NAMM (Los Angeles), Rock and Roll Hall of Fame (Cleveland) and Webster Hall (New York).
 In addition, they have been joined onstage and performed alongside such rock luminaries as Jon Anderson (Yes), Steven Adler (Guns N' Roses), Ace Frehley (KISS), Perry Farrell (Jane's Addiction) and many others.
 Lead singer Emilia Richman has been featured belting out classic Janis Joplin in the VH1 Rock Doc Woodstock Now & Then, directed by Oscar-winning filmmaker Barbara Kopple.
 Learn more about the band.

 Additional party music will be provided by DJ Lenny Leong (Sblendid Selections), who joins Story by Story for a second year.
-InMotion sincerely thanks The Harlots and Lenny Leong for donating their services—and talent—to our event.
+Her Justice sincerely thanks The Harlots and Lenny Leong for donating their services—and talent—to our event.